The Ultimate Guide To Ductwork Cleaning in 2026

 These regulations require building owners, managers, or those responsible, to ensure that there is a good supply of clean air into the building, and that the ductwork which delivers it undergoes regular expert cleaning, inspections and maintenance.

 It is vital to keep detailed records of any work that is carried out.
 This should, include photographic evidence, because it provides a protection for a responsible person whose task is to ensure adequate cleaning of ductwork.
-Any responsible person found to be negligent in this duty may face prosecution under this legislation.

 How Often Should Duct Cleaning Be Carried Out?